0xdevalias/devalias.net/_posts/2013-09-18-plesk-adding-wget-tar-gzip-chmod-php-curl-clear-to-a-chr.md

 So those of you that have been around for a while (or read back through the archive) will know that a while ago I posted [Plesk - Adding programs to a chrooted SSH](/post/15535429513/plesk-adding-programs-to-a-chrooted-ssh), giving a few hints and tips about configuring a chrooted environment in Plesk.

-Today I bring you a few more little tidbits to help you out with adding *wget, tar, gzip and chmod* to your Plesk chroot’d environment.
+Today I bring you a few more little tidbits to help you out with adding *wget, tar, gzip and chmod* to your Plesk chroot'd environment.
 I followed these steps recently in helping a client get their new site up and running.

 **Edit:** So it turns out Parallels has an [updated script called chroot_update.sh](http://kb.odin.com/en/115842) which makes this even easier again (yay for easy!)
 So I will show you how do use that for PHP and curl (at the bottom).